PlaidCloud/website/content/en/docs/tasks/administer-cluster/namespaces.md

 This delete is asynchronous, so for a time you will see the namespace in the `Terminating` state.

-## Subdividing your cluster using Kubernetes namespaces
+## Subdividing your cluster using PlaidCloud namespaces

 1. Understand the default namespace

-    By default, a Kubernetes cluster will instantiate a default namespace when provisioning the cluster to hold the default set of Pods, Services, and Deployments used by the cluster.
+    By default, a PlaidCloud cluster will instantiate a default namespace when provisioning the cluster to hold the default set of Pods, Services, and Deployments used by the cluster.

     Assuming you have a fresh cluster, you can introspect the available namespaces by doing the following: